gathik-jindal/MooreMachine/README.md

             time should be convertible to a float. input should be convertible to integer.

-Look at Tests\\Test.txt, Tests\\Test.csv, Tests\\Tests.xslx for more information.
+Look at Tests\\Test.txt, Tests\\Test.csv, Tests\\Tests.xlsx for more information.

-A sample txt file, csv file, and xslx file are shown below (Note headers are not required) :
+A sample txt file, csv file, and xlsx file are shown below (Note headers are not required) :

     Txt File:
             Time Input